migcm/nagios-check_curl/README.md

     -T Timeout (i)(default: 10sec)
     -O Output Driven Check - Page Should respond with \"Status: OK\" or otherwise -hc HTTP expected code (default: 200)
-	-tag Tag to identify the check in the return message
+    -tag Tag to identify the check in the return message -Px Set proxy to use
+    -PxPort proxy port
+    -PxAuth User name and password to use for proxy authentication

 ### Examples:
 ```check_curl -U http://test.example.net```